petercolesdc/abernathy/README.md

 ### Animation
 There's some Animation helpers should you need them.
 See comments in the file for more details

-## Component macro sheets
-So, I didn't know this was a thing, but what a thing it is.
-You can keep all your macros on one html page, and import only the ones you need into other pages.
-Love it!

-For components, this works a treat.
-Here's what I like to do:

-1. Create a folder in `/components` and name it as per that component type
-2. Create an `index.html` page, that acts as an Index for the component type
-3. Create one or more `.html` pages for the component and keep all the macros for that component in one place
-4. Import the macro sheet using the `{% import 'components/thing/thing.html' as thing %}`method
-5. Reference the specific macro using the `{{ thing.thingName('setting', 'setting') }}`

 ## Known bugs & limitations
 - Occasionally, when adding new images or re-saving images, someone will freak out and ruin the party.
 To resolve, do a `make design.stop` then `make design.watch` to get back to the action.